moment/momentjs.com/docs/moment/07-customization/07-relative-time.md

 The `withoutSuffix` argument will be true if the token will be displayed without a suffix, and false if it will be displayed with a suffix.
 (The reason for the inverted logic is because the default behavior is to display with the suffix.)

 The `isFuture` argument will be true if it is going to use the future suffix/prefix and false if it is going to use the past prefix/suffix.
-The `isFuture` argument was added in version **1.6.0**.